VPC Traffic Control with AWS Network Firewall - Stateful Rules and Domain Filtering

 Rule Design and Domain Filtering

 Stateless rules match on 5-tuples (source/destination IP, source/destination port, protocol) and specify pass, drop, or forward to stateful rules.
-Stateful rules track connection state and allow writing L7 inspection rules in Suricata-compatible format.
+They are suited for high-speed processing of large traffic volumes.
+Stateful rules track connection state and support three formats: Suricata-compatible IPS rules, domain list rules, and 5-tuple rules.
 Domain list filtering inspects the HTTP Host header or TLS SNI (Server Name Indication) to perform filtering based on allow lists or deny lists.
+TLS SNI inspection enables domain filtering even for encrypted HTTPS traffic.
 Controlling outbound traffic with an allow-list approach, permitting communication only to domains required for business operations, is effective for preventing data exfiltration.

 AWS Managed Rule Groups are rule sets containing known threat signatures that AWS automatically updates.
-They cover malware C2 communication patterns, known malicious domains, and common attack signatures.
-Firewall logs can be sent to CloudWatch Logs, S3, or Kinesis Data Firehose, with alert logs (traffic matching rules) and flow logs (all traffic) stored separately.
-Using Firewall Manager, you can apply unified firewall policies across all accounts in an Organizations setup, with policies automatically applied when new accounts or VPCs are created.
+They cover malware C2 communication patterns, known malicious domains, and botnet communication patterns.
+Firewall Manager enables unified firewall policy enforcement across all accounts in an Organizations setup, with policies automatically applied when new accounts or VPCs are created.
+Managing both Network Firewall and WAF policies centrally ensures organization-wide security governance.
 For those who want to systematically learn about network security, related books (Amazon) can also be helpful.

 Network Firewall Pricing